maestro-eyt/DNAEditor/bueno/README.md

-#This file is incomplete and poorly coded, but I did try really hard.
+This project is incomplete and poorly coded, but I did try really hard.